Palestinians claim victory as Gaza truce faces early test

 The United States, Israel’s closest and most important ally, initially backed what it said was Israel’s right to self-defense against indiscriminate rocket fire.
 But as the fighting dragged on and the death toll mounted, the Americans increasingly pressured Israel to stop the offensive.

-But late Thursday, Netanyahu’s office announced the cease-fire agreement.
-Hamas quickly followed suit.
-Militants continued to launch sporadic rocket at Israel early Friday, before the 2 a.m. cease-fire took effect.

-In Washington, Biden hailed the cease-fire.
-“I believe we have a genuine opportunity to make progress, and I’m committed to working for it,” he said.

-Biden said the U.S. was committed to helping Israel replenish its supply of interceptor missiles for its Iron Dome rocket-defense system and to working with the internationally recognized Palestinian Authority — not Hamas — to provide humanitarian aid to Gaza.
+Biden welcomed the cease-fire.
+He said the U.S. was committed to helping Israel replenish its supply of interceptor missiles and to working with the internationally recognized Palestinian Authority — not Hamas — to provide humanitarian aid to Gaza.

-Netanyahu quickly came under heavy criticism from members of his hawkish, nationalist base.
+Netanyahu faced heavy criticism from members of his hawkish, nationalist base.
 Gideon Saar, a former ally who now leads a small party opposed to the prime minister, called the cease-fire “embarrassing.”
 Itamar Ben Gvir, head of the far-right Jewish Power party, tweeted that the cease-fire was “a grave surrender to terrorism and the dictates of Hamas.”

 In a potentially damaging development for the Israeli leader, the Palestinian militants claimed Netanyahu had agreed to halt further Israeli actions at the Al Aqsa Mosque and to call off the planned evictions of Palestinians in the nearby Sheikh Jarrah neighborhood.